The State of Work in 2023

 28%

-think that ‘shallow work’, such as answering emails, is better done in the office
+think “shallow work” such as answering emails, is better done in the office

 As we evolve beyond the abrupt office policies that were a reaction to the pandemic, it is time to figure out the right way to commit to the future of work.
-At Salesforce and Slack, we practice Maker Weeks, conduct asynchronous discussions whenever possible and have anchor days, when employees agree within their teams to come into the office.
+At Salesforce and Slack, we practice Maker Weeks, asynchronous discussions whenever possible, and anchor days when employees come into the office on team-agreed days.

-‘Each organisation needs its own “scientists” who are running experiments and studying the organisation.
+“Each organization needs its own “scientists” who are running experiments and studying the organization.
 This has to be done together, because everything is symbiotic.
-It’s not about changing the individual, it’s about changing the team,’ says Leslie Perlow, the Konosuke Matsushita Professor of Leadership in the Organisational Behaviour Unit at Harvard Business School.
+It’s not about changing the individual, it’s about changing the team,” says Leslie Perlow, the Konosuke Matsushita Professor of Leadership in the Organizational Behavior Unit at Harvard Business School.

 Employee happiness pays off